Assemblies of God in Great Britain

 The Assemblies of God in Great Britain (AoG GB) is a Pentecostal Christian denomination in Great Britain.
 It is affiliated with the World Assemblies of God Fellowship.
 Its headquarters are in Manchester, England.

 History

 The Assemblies of God in Great Britain has its origins in the beginning of Pentecostalism in Great Britain in 1907.
 The British Assemblies of God were founded in Birmingham in 1924.
-In 1946, it had 403 churches.
-The standard hymnal of Assemblies of God has traditionally been the Redemption Hymnal.
-Although as time has moved on, the style of music within Assemblies of God Churches has become more varied.

 On 22 October 2005 the Irish Region was allowed to join with the Irish Assemblies of God, Republic of Ireland to form the Assemblies of God Ireland.
-Assemblies of God Great Britain has more than 500 churches.
+According to a census of the association of churches in 2023, it would have 500 churches.

+As of AoG GB's National Conference 2025 there are 654 Congregations across Great Britain.

 Beliefs

-The Assemblies of God Great Britain believes:

-The Bible is the inspired Word of God, the infallible, all sufficient rule for faith and practice.
-It also believes in: